Curriculum Digest

 Semester 3

-Pathobiology I: Introduction 4 credit hours (02610) Required
+Pathobiology I: Introduction 4 credit hours (02-610) Lecture and Laboratory

 This course covers principles of pharmacology with an emphasis on pharmacokinetics, pharmacodynamics, and basic drug calculations.
 Overarching principles in anatomic pathology, and general toxicology together with research principles including research integrity, conflicts of interest, research design, care and use of animals used in research are included.

-Introduction to Surgical Techniques: 3 credit hours (02612) Required
+Introduction to Surgical Techniques: 3 credit hours (02-612) Lecture and Laboratory

 This six-semester course covers clinical and interprofessional communication, utilization of the Problem-Based Medical Record, teamwork, and collaboration, ethics, reflective practice, intercultural awareness, mindfulness and mental wellbeing, professional identity, practice management and business and personal finances.
 Each successive course will cover the same topics in increasing depth and complexity.